Hyperproof/hypersync-sdk-samples/templates/custom-auth/rest-data-source/README.md

 # Custom Authentication Rest Data Source Template

-This template can be used to build a custom Hypersync that reads data from a REST API using custom authentication methods such as basic authentication (email and password), API keys, etc.
+This template can be used to build a custom Hypersync that reads data from a REST API using custom authentication methods (e.g. basic authentication, API keys, etc.).

 If your target service uses OAuth, or if it does not expose data through a REST API, please use one of the other templates in this repository.